shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/network-creative-search.md

     }
     ```

-4.  **GET the report data from the Report Download Service**
+1. **`GET` the report data from the Report Download Service**

-    To download the report data to a file, make another `GET` call with
-    the Report ID, but this time to the **report-download** service.
-You
-    can find the service and Report ID in the `url` field of the
-    previous `GET` response.
-When identifying the file that you want to
-    save to, be sure to use the file extension of the "format" that you
-    specified in your initial `POST`.
+    To download the report data to a file, make another `GET` call with the Report ID, but this time to the **report-download** service.
+You can find the service and Report ID in the `url` field of the previous `GET` response.
+When identifying the file that you want to save to, be sure to use the file extension of the "format" that you specified in your initial `POST`.

+    > [!NOTE]
-    <b>Note:</b> If an error occurs during
-    download, the response header will include an HTTP error code and
+    > If an error occurs during download, the response header will include an HTTP error code and message.
-    message.
 Use -i or -v in your call to expose the response header.

-    ``` pre
+    ```
     $ curl -b cookies -c cookies 'https://api.appnexus.com/report-download?id=9b52ff138e5f9c822bdd8eee4119acf2' > /tmp/network_creative.csv
     ```